eepyaich/slack2html/README.md

 ./slack2html.py -z /path/to/export/zip -o /path/to/output/dir --no-browser --local --channels channel1,channel2
 ```

+## SharePoint format

+If you expect to store your exported files in a SharePoint page, use the ```--sharepoint``` option to produce an HTML file which references the "Shared Documents" folder on SharePoint.
+You should then put the contents of your output "channel" folder in the Shared Documents folder on your SharePoint site and create a new SharePoint page (wiki style) that includes the contents of the "index_sharepoint.html" as its content.

 ## Notes
 - Channel list must be passed in with no spaces
 - The output channel directories will be overwritten for each run of the script, so specify a new output folder if you don't want to lose data.